 Jacquelyn's work has been published in two "Women Playwrights: The Best Plays," several "Best American Short Plays," various "Best Monologues," "Shorter, Faster, Funnier," "Laugh Lines: Short Comic Plays," "The Quarterly," "O, The Oprah Magazine," and by Dramatists Play Service, Samuel French, and Smith and Kraus.
 A collection of her one-act plays THINGS BETWEEN US is published by Dramatists Play Service.

-Jacquelyn has taught writing at New York University, Columbia University, Ohio University, Fordham University, Goddard College, the Stonybrook-Southampton Writers Conference, and Oberlin College.
+Jacquelyn teaches writing at New York University, and has taught at: Columbia University, Ohio University, Fordham University, Goddard College, the Stonybrook-Southampton Writers Conference, and Oberlin College.
 She has written and directed many plays with the Hell's Kitchen kids of The 52nd Street Project.
 She has a BA in Theatre from Oberlin College and a MFA in Playwriting from Ohio University.